Red (programming language)

 Red seeks to remain independent of any other toolchain; it does its own code generation.
 It is therefore possible to cross-compile Red programs from any platform it supports to any other, via a command-line switch.
-Both Red and Red/System are distributed as open-source software under the modified BSD license.
+Both Red and Red/System are distributed as open-source software under the BSD 3-clause (modified) license.
 The runtime library is distributed under the more permissive Boost Software License.

 As of version 0.6.4 Red includes a garbage collector "the Simple GC".